twg/react-tools/README.md

 This command will generate a new react component using TWG's style guide - complete with a .js, .css, and testing file inside of a folder in the location that you run this command.

-The root command for this is: `trt generate component`
+The root command for this is: `trt generate`

+### Generate options

+There are currently two different options for generating:
+  * Container
+  * Component

+If you're unsure about the difference between the two, [here](https://jaketrent.com/post/smart-dumb-components-react/) is an excellent resource.

-There is only one argument for this command:
+There are 2 arguments for this command

+* Argument 1 is *required* and is the _type_ of component you want to create:
+  * `container` or `component`
-* Argument 1 is *required* and is the name of the component you want to create
+* Argument 2 is *required* and is the name of the component you want to create

+`trt generate container MyComponent` or
 `trt generate component MyComponent`

 ## Include